Where to Go Wine Tasting in Phoenix and Tucson

 Arizona Wine Collective

-Owners Pete and Jeanne Snell sold their successful running stores to pursue their true passion: wine.
+Owners Dave and Michelle Boudreau sold their successful running stores to pursue their true passion: wine.
 This Tucson-based collective focuses only on homegrown Arizona labels such as Bodega Pierce, Laramita Cellars, Birds and Barrels and Chateau Tumbleweed.
 Their inviting tasting room in Tucson, with indoor and outdoor seating, also showcases locally produced bites.

 4280 N. Campbell Ave., Tucson